 National Instrument 52-109 also requires Canadian public companies to disclose any changes in ICFR during the most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, ICFR.
-With the exception of remediation of material weaknesses in ICFR that were identified and disclosed in relation to the fifteen months ended December 31, 2019, no changes were made to the Company's ICFR during the year ended December 31, 2020 which have materially affected, or are reasonably likely to materially affect, ICFR.
+With the exception of remediation of material weaknesses in ICFR that were identified and disclosed in relation to the fifteen months ended December 31, 2019, no changes were made to the Company's ICFR during the year ended December 31, 2020 or during the three months ended March 31, 2021 which have materially affected, or are reasonably likely to materially affect, ICFR.